 The free cloning software for home and business

 The Home tier adds the option to encrypt backups, create incremental backups and has ransomware protection for a cost of $69.95.
-There is also a Workstation tier that has the additional features of logging events in Windows, and central management using Macrium Site Manager for the price of $75 per PC, with volume discounts available.
+There is also a Workstation tier that has the additional features of logging events in Windows, and central management using Macrium Site Manager, with volume discounts available.

 The professional grade cloning software with advanced features